BIG JAY McNEELY

 |Rehearsing for the blues segment of the 1987 Grammy Awards: Ry Cooder (left), Big Jay, B.B.
 King, Etta James and Albert King.
 Photo by Mary Katherine Aldin.||Hoppin' with Ry Cooder, Robert Cray and B.B. at the Grammy rehearsal.
 Photo by Mary Katherine Aldin.|

-Big Jay retired from full-time music for 20 years, but in 1983 he returned to performing and hasn't looked back.
+Big Jay retired from full-time music for 20 years, but in 1983 he returned to performing and sustained a 35-year second career.
 In 1987 he played in a blues jam with B.B.
 King, Robert Cray, Etta James, Albert King, Junior Wells and others on the internationally-televised Grammy Awards.
 Two years later, he was honking outside the Quasimodo Club in West Berlin on the night the Berlin Wall came down--and the German press jokingly called him "the modern Joshua" after the rumor went around the Big Jay helped blow it down with his horn.
 In 2000 the Experience Music Project in Seattle installed a special Big Jay McNeely exhibit that includes his original Conn saxophone; the Smithsonian magazine put the horn on its June 2000 issue cover, along with Jimi Hendrix's hat, Janis Jopin's feather boa, and Eric Clapton's Stratocaster.
 Big Jay is also the subject of Jim Dawson's Nervous Man Nervous: Big Jay McNeely & the Rise of the Honking Tenor Saxophone (Big Nickel Press, 1995), the only book ever written about the R&B sax and its influences.

 |Groovin' with Eddie "Cleanhead" Vinson (center) and Plas Johnson backstage at the Music Machine in West L.A. in the late 1980s.
 Photo courtesy Eddie Archer.||A reunion at the Long Beach Blues Festival between Big Jay and B.B.
 King.
 Big Jay played on B.B.'s famous Lucille album.
 Photo by Jim Dawson.||The cover of the June 2000 Smithsonian magazine featuring an article on Paul Allen's new Experience Music Project in Seattle, which contains an exhibit on Big Jay and displays the Conn tenor sax he played on his early records.|